John Thompson (footballer, born 1981)

 John Paul Thompson (born 12 October 1981) is an Irish former professional footballer.
 He was a tough-tackling versatile defender, although he was equally comfortable in midfield.
 He was a full Irish International who has also played for Nottingham Forest, Tranmere Rovers, Oldham Athletic, Notts County and Mansfield.

 Career

+Early years

 Born in Dublin, Thompson started his career playing for his local team River Valley Rangers.
 At 14 years old, he joined top Dublin schoolboy club Home Farm.
-While at the Dublin club he represented the Republic of Ireland Under-15 team on 15 occasions.
+While at the Dublin club, he represented the Republic of Ireland Under-15 team on 15 occasions.
 He progressed to the Republic Under-16 team and won the UEFA European Under-17 Football Championship in Scotland in 1998, playing right-back against Italy in the final.

+Nottingham Forest

-He signed for Nottingham Forest at the age of 17 and progressed through the Forest Youth Academy under the guidance of Paul Hart and captained the Nottingham Forest Under-19 team to the Premier Academy League Title in 2000.
+Thompson signed for Nottingham Forest at the age of 17 and progressed through the Forest Youth Academy under the guidance of Paul Hart and captained the Nottingham Forest Under-19 team to the Premier Academy League Title in 2000.
 It was a youth side which was also included Andy Reid, Jermaine Jenas and Michael Dawson.